 A benzodiazepine overdose alone is unlikely to cause coma or severe heart or lung function problems.
-If you have those symptoms, a healthcare provider may screen for other drugs and test for causes of central nervous system depression that aren't drug-related.
+If you have those symptoms, a healthcare provider may screen for other drugs and test for causes of central nervous system problems that aren't caused by medicines or drugs.

-In addition to a blood test, a healthcare provider may also order a urine test for benzodiazepines, or a urine toxicology screen for a variety of substances.
-Urine tests are generally less expensive and less invasive than blood tests.
+You may also have a urine test for benzodiazepines, or a urine toxicology screen for a variety of substances.
+Urine tests are easier than blood tests.
 But blood tests are harder for a person to tamper with to hide drug abuse.

-Exactly which lab tests you have depends on your physical exam and information about your condition that you are willing and able to provide.
+Which tests you have depends on your exam, and information that you are able to provide.

 What do my test results mean?

-The result of a benzodiazepine blood test is either positive or negative.
-A positive blood test for benzodiazepines may also be able to measure the amount of drug in the bloodstream.
+The result of the blood test is either positive or negative.
+A positive result means the medicine is in your blood.
+A negative result means it is not.
+The blood test may also be able to measure the amount of medicine in your blood.

 A medicine called flumazenil (Romazicon) may be used as an antidote to the sedative effects of benzodiazepines.
 It shouldn't be used in people who have been taking benzodiazepines over a long period to control seizures.
-In such cases, flumazenil could cause potentially fatal withdrawal.
+In these cases, flumazenil could cause withdrawal that could lead to death.

 How is this test done?